 WHO TO CONTACT: Professor or Student Success Center

 SUGGESTION: Students who are struggling academically should first and foremost meet with their professor.
 They should also be referred to the Student Success Center to get academic counseling and to receive any needed additional academic support necessary (tutoring, SI, etc.).

 ISSUE: Alcohol/Drug Abuse

-SUGGESTION: Try to determine the extent of abuse; encourage student to seek professional help.
+SUGGESTION: Try to determine the extent of abuse; encourage the student to seek professional help.
 The problem may be too severe for parents or students to deal with alone.
-Contact Health Education for consultation and referral.
+Contact Health Services for consultation and referral.